NordLocker

 NordLocker is a file encryption software integrated with end-to-end encrypted cloud storage.
 It is available on Windows and macOS.
-NordLocker is developed by Nord Security, the Lithuania-based company behind the NordVPN virtual private network.
+NordLocker is developed by Nord Security (formerly Nordsec Ltd), the Lithuania-based company behind the NordVPN virtual private network.

 NordLocker uses a freemium business model, where users are offered a free account with unlimited local file encryption and a set amount of cloud storage with sync and backup features.
 More cloud storage is available via a paid subscription.

 History

 In May 2019, NordVPN announced the upcoming launch of NordLocker, "an app with a zero-knowledge encryption process".
 Although the initial estimated time of arrival was summer 2019, the actual launch took place in November.
 The app was launched as a local file encryption tool with secure sharing.
 Users were able to encrypt up to 5 GB of data for free or pay for unlimited encryption.

 In March 2020, NordLocker announced newly implemented cloud sharing integrations with Dropbox and Google Drive.

 In August 2020, NordLocker launched a cloud storage add-on, a feature allowing users to back up their data and synchronize it across multiple devices.